Uganda Medical Association

 The Uganda Medical Association (UMA), is a registered non-governmental, professional organization that brings together all the qualified and duly registered medical doctors in Uganda.

 Location

-The association maintains its headquarters on the Second Floor, Kati House, at 2 Kyaggwe Road, in the central business district of Kampala, the capital and largest city of Uganda.
-The geographical coordinates of the headquarters of UMA are:0°19'09.0"N, 32°34'33.5"E (Latitude:0.319167; Longitude:32.575972).
+The association maintains its headquarters at Chrisams Designs Building, Kafeeero Road, Old Mulago.
+Kampala | P.O.
+Box 2243, Kampala, Uganda, in the central business district of Kampala, the capital and largest city of Uganda.
+The geographical coordinates of the headquarters of UMA are:Latitude: 0.344796; Longitude: 32.573614).

 Overview

 According to the Association's website, UMA has five focus areas: (1) to "contribute to universal access to health and health care" (2) to "promote professional ethical standards among medical doctors in Uganda" (3) to "promote the welfare of medical doctors in Uganda" (4) to mobilize doctors to join and encourage them to actively participate in the Association’s activities and (5) to strengthen the financial base of the Association.

 History

 The Uganda Medical Association was founded in 1964 and functioned, in the beginning, as a branch of the British Medical Association.